About Binaural Beats Meditation

-For example if a 205 Hz sound frequency is sent to one ear and 210 Hz to the other, the brain will process the two sounds into one 5 Hz frequency, The brain then follows along at the new frequency (5 Hz), producing brainwaves at the same rate of Hertz (Hz).
+For example, if a 205 Hz sound frequency is sent to the left ear, and a 210 Hz to the right eat, the brain will process and interpret the two sounds as one 5 Hz frequency.
+The brain then follows along at the new frequency (5 Hz), producing brainwaves at the same rate of Hertz (Hz).
 The technical term for this process is ‘frequency following response’.

 Remember, the brain will only respond in the intended way if it receives the sound frequencies at the same time through headphones.
-See the ‘Test the Science’ section below for a demo.
+You can test this for yourself using the test tone further down the page.

 Our recordings are created by professional sound engineers with over 10 years experience in creating brain entrainment products.
 We do not use hypnosis or subliminal messaging, only the proven science of binaural beats, fused with appropriate ambient soundscapes to enhance the desired state.